LHC EFT WG Note: SMEFT predictions, event reweighting, and simulation: Simulation studies of EFT prediction methods

-The default scale choice is typically set to option 1 as defined above.
-This choice is insufficient for the generation of dimension-8 operators as shown in the left panel of Fig.~\ref{fig:multiboson}.
-The dimension-8 operator under consideration is of the form shown in Eq.~\ref{eqn:eftdim8}.
-However, the inadequacy of the choice of the default scale is independent of the exact choice of the operator.
+The default scale choice is typically set to Option 1.
+However, this choice proves insufficient for the generation of dimension-8 operators, as shown in the left panel of Fig.~\ref{fig:multiboson}.
+The dimension-8 operator under consideration is